-Mrs. Mayes is a co-founder of Columbia Southern and serves in an executive advisory capacity at CSU.
-Mrs. Mayes has also been with CSU since its founding and is on the Board of Directors, following strict ethical standards and requires that all staff members do likewise.
+Mrs. Mayes is a co-founder of Columbia Southern University (CSU) and serves in an executive advisory capacity at Columbia Southern Education Group.
+Mrs. Mayes has also been with CSU since its founding, is on the Board of Directors, and follows strict ethical standards.
 Before CSU, Minnie co-founded a safety consulting company that provided training and services to small businesses nationwide.
 Mrs. Mayes has much knowledge about CSU through her long tenure as a board member and numerous work and advisory experiences in all aspects of distance study for more than 20 years.

 A Mobile, AL., native, Mr. Troup joined CSU in February 2008 bringing more than 15 years of experience in the areas of accounting, information technology and supply chain management.
 He currently oversees the Departments of Accounting & Finance, Financial Aid, Student Accounts, and Bookstore operations.
 Before joining CSU, Mr. Troup was the Senior Manager of Accounting for Southern Progress Corporation, a publisher of lifestyle magazines and books, where his focus was the financial operations of the book publishing and home sales business units.
 Prior to that, he spent 10 years at Standard Furniture Mfg., Co., where he held a variety of management roles.
 Mr. Troup began his career as an auditor with Deloitte & Touché LLP.
 He holds a bachelor’s degree in accounting from the University of South Alabama and is a certified public accountant.
 He is a past president and chairman of the board of the Alabama Deep Sea Fishing Rodeo and a member of the Mobile Jaycees.
 Mr. Troup is also a member of the American Institute of CPAs and the Alabama Society of CPAs.